The exact cook time can vary. Read below for our tips!

-Searching for a simple meaty appetizer that is lean and sure to please?
+Are you searching for a simple meaty appetizer that is lean and widely liked?
 Air fryer frozen turkey meatballs might be the answer!

-Easy to make with less prep than homemade air fryer turkey meatballs, these meatballs are a great appetizer when having people over and can also be used as an ingredient in another dish!
+Easy to make with less prep than homemade turkey meatballs, these meatballs are a great appetizer when having people over and can also be used as an ingredient in another dish!

 Recipe Tips

-- There’s no need to add extra oil to these meatballs since they crisp up nicely without it.
+- There’s no need to add extra oil to these meatballs since they crisp up nicely without it, but you can add some if you wish.

 - The cooking time will vary based on the size of the meatballs and your air fryer.
 The meatballs we used were quite small – bigger meatballs will take longer to cook.